shoe61/2143-OOP-Schumacher/Assignments/homework-04.md

 #************************************************************

-"""QUESTION 1: 1.
-Implement the Cat class by inheriting from the Pet class.
-Make sure to use superclass methods wherever possible.
+##QUESTION 1:Implement the Cat class by inheriting from the Pet class.
+Make sure to use superclass methods
+##wherever possible.
 In addition, add a lose_life method to the Cat class."""

+''' python

 class Pet(object):
     def __init__(self, name, owner):